 The voltage reference system produces a precise voltage reference over temperature.
 The internal REF voltage is 1.016 V typically.
-To program the output voltage of the LM43600-Q1 to be a certain value V{OUT} , R{FBB} can be calculated with a selected R{FBT} by
+To program the output voltage of the LM46000-Q1 to be a certain value $V{OUT}$ , $R{FBB}$ can be calculated with a selected $R{FBT}$ by

-$$R{FBB} = \frac{V{FB}}{V{OUT} - V{FB}} R{FBT} \tag{1}$$
+$$R{FBB} = \frac{V{FB}}{V{OUT} - V{FB}} R{FBT}$$ (1)

-The choice of the R{FBT} depends on the application.
-R{FBT} in the range from 10 k Ω to 100 k Ω is recommended for most applications.
-A lower R{FBT} value can be used if static loading is desired to reduce V{OUT} offset in PFM operation.
-Lower R{FBT} will reduce efficiency at very light load.
-Less static current goes through a larger R{FBT} and might be more desirable when light load efficiency is critical.
-But R{FBT} larger than 1 M Ω is not recommended because it makes the feedback path more susceptible to noise.
-Larger R{FBT} value requires more carefully designed feedback path on the PCB.
+The choice of the RFBT depends on the application.
+RFBT in the range from 10 k $\Omega$ to 100 k $\Omega$ is recommended for most applications.
+A lower RFBT value can be used if static loading is desired to reduce VOUT offset in PFM operation.
+Lower RFBT will reduce efficiency at very light load.
+Less static current goes through a larger RFBT and might be more desirable when light load efficiency is critical.
+But RFBT larger than 1 M $\Omega$ is not recommended because it makes the feedback path more susceptible to noise.
+Larger RFBT value requires more carefully designed feedback path on the PCB.
 The tolerance and temperature variation of the resistor dividers affect the output voltage regulation.
 It is recommended to use divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.

 If the resistor divider is not connected properly, output voltage cannot be regulated since the feedback loop is broken.
-If the FB pin is shorted to ground, the output voltage will be driven close to V{IN} , since the regulator sees very low voltage on the FB pin and tries to regulate it up.
+If the FB pin is shorted to ground, the output voltage is driven close to $V{IN}$ , because the regulator detects very low voltage on the FB pin and tries to regulate it up.
 The load connected to the output could be damaged under such a condition.
-Do not short FB pin to ground when the LM43600-Q1 is enabled.
+Do not short FB pin to ground when the LM46000-Q1 is enabled.
 It is important to route the feedback trace away from the noisy area of the PCB.
-For more layout recommendations, see Layout section.
+For more layout recommendations, please refer to the Layout section.